Powered by Native Voters, Ranked-Choice Voting and Open Primaries Survive in Alaska

 Philip Izon, who led the effort to get Measure 2 on the ballot, did not reply to a request for comment on its defeat.
 In an interview this summer, he criticized the ‘no’ campaign for being funded by out-of-state groups, such as the Colorado-based group Unite America PAC and the Texas-based Act Now Initiative.
 He also told Bolts that he had formed Alaskans for Honest Elections, the group that organized the citizens initiative, because the ranked-choice system was so confusing that his grandfather wasn’t able to figure out how to cast his ballot.
 He faulted the system as a way to tip the scales towards Democrats.

 The ‘no’ to Measure 2 did well in Anchorage and in the southern tip of the state.
 These are areas that tend to be friendlier to Democrats.
-But it drew much broader support beyond just Democratic voters, and outpaced Kamala Harris’ share of the vote in the presidential race by nearly 9 percentage points statewide.
+But it drew support beyond Democratic voters and outpaced Kamala Harris’ share of the vote in the presidential race by nearly 9 percentage points statewide.

 The gap between the ‘no’ and Harris was greatest in areas with large Native populations.
 Four of the six legislative districts where the ‘no’ vote outperformed Harris by the largest margin are the state’s four majority- and plurality-Native districts.
 That suggests the results in those regions can’t just be reduced to partisanship.